 Flowability, thermal & dimensional stability and core strength

 The spherical shape of the sand-binder mixture produced with MinSand significantly improves the flowability compared with other mould materials available on the market.
-The rounded grain shape also creates strong binder bridges which results in the need for reduced binder additions when utilising MinSand.
-Studies have shown that the binder additions for core and mould production with MinSand compared to silica sand can be reduced by about 40%.
-The low addition of binder resin also means that MinSand can be utilised with any coating systems.
+In addition, the rounded grain shape also creates strong binder bridges which results in the need for reduced binder additions when utilising MinSand.
+On top of that you can reduce the binder additions for core and mould production with MinSand by about 40% compared to silica sand.
+We have several studies to prove this.
+Because of the low addition of binder resin, our customers utilise MinSand with any coating systems.

 Due to the very small linear expansion of MinSand, castings can be produced with a high level of accuracy.
-This is also a special advantage for the non-ferrous light metal castings in which intricate cores are produced, for example a lattice consisting of MinSand can be used in the production of water jacket cores for cylinder heads.
-Due to the high strength, tension cracks are avoided in the core and the mould material is even suitable for thin-walled castings.
+This is also a special advantage for the non-ferrous light metal castings in which intricate cores are produced.
+For example, our customers use a lattice consisting of MinSand in the production of water jacket cores for cylinder heads.
+They avoid tension cracks in the core due to the high strength.
+On top of that the mould material is even suitable for thin-walled castings.

 In the casting of grey and ductile iron, veining can often arise if using quartz sand, which often succumbs to quartz inversion; this can be avoided through the use of MinSand.
 MinSand is extremely stable and allows the casting of complex shapes without casting defects.
 Moreover, the moulding sand is an alternative to cold-box mixes with gas-forming additives which helps produce heavy metal castings without any metal penetration.

 The spherical shape of the sand-binder mixture produced with MinSand significantly improves the flowability compared with other moulded materials available on the market.
-Because of this, along with the excellent refractoriness, low linear thermal expansion, high dimensional stability, good gas permeability and the reduction in binder additions required, MinSand is an excellent addition to special moulding sands for the foundry industry.
+Because of this MinSand is an excellent addition to special moulding sands for the foundry industry.

 Check our MinSand product page to reach the sales manager in your region.